Home > Destination > Beijing > Attractions > Forbidden City

 Gate of Divine Prowess

-The Forbidden City was built upon the capital of the Yuan Dynasty (1271 - 1368) dunder Yongle’s reign in the Ming Dynasty (1368 - 1644).
-Construction of Forbidden City lasted 14 years.
-Around 500 years from its completion in the Yongle Period to the last emperor of the Qing Dynasty in 1912, the Forbidden City was the imperial palace for 24 emperors, representing the highest power center of the Ming and Qing dynasties.
+The Forbidden City was built upon the capital of the Yuan Dynasty (1271 - 1368) dunder Yongle's reign in the Ming Dynasty (1368 - 1644).
+The construction lasted 14 years.
+Around 500 years from its completion in the Yongle Period to the last emperor of the Qing Dynasty in 1912, it was the imperial palace for 24 emperors, representing the highest power center of the Ming and Qing dynasties.
 It saw many events involving emperors, empresses, power struggles and religious rituals.
-Every item in the Forbidden City - every palace, every single piece of brick and tile, every group of cultural relics, and every tree carries its endless imperial stories, reflecting the cultural essence of ancient China.
+Every item in it - every hall, single piece of brick and tile, group of cultural relics, and tree carries its endless imperial stories, reflecting the cultural essence of ancient China.

 Based on the outlay and function, the structures in Forbidden City are separated into two sections by the Gate of Heavenly Purity (Qianqingmen), which are the Outer Palace and Inner Court.
 There are sharp differences between the architectural atmospheres of these two.